TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="member"></a>
 ### Members
-In the **Members** section,  you can view, in a tabular format, the details of each locator, server, and lead member within a cluster.
+In the **Members** section,  you can view, in a tabular format, the details of each locator, data server, and lead member within a cluster.
 The details are automatically refreshed after every 5 seconds.
 ![Members](../Images/Dashboard-MembersList.png)

 This table provides member details in the following columns: